-First, the toy distributor hired the Armando Testa advertising agency, at the time one of the more famous in the country, and launched a campaign for the NES, focusing on the most recent games (Super Mario Bros 3 among them) coupled with a more aggressive pricing scheme for games and accessories.
-Subsequently, they decided to pull out all the stops and produce an Italian market-specific big budget TV commercial, directed by then famous actor and director Maurizio Nichetti.
+First, the toy distributor hired the Armando Testa advertising agency, at the time one of the more famous in the country, and launched a campaign for the NES, focusing on the most recent games (Super Mario Bros 3 among them) coupled with a more aggressive pricing scheme, a 30% rebate, for games and accessories.
+The Game Boy was now being sold at 100.000 lire (less than 100€/$), subsequently, they decided to pull out all the stops and produce an Italian market-specific big-budget TV commercial for the Game Boy, directed by then famous actor and director Maurizio Nichetti.

-But ─ I asked GIG’s former marketing director ─ why go as far as hiring a famous director for an already four year-old handheld like the Game Boy and, instead, not make something new for the Super Nintendo?
+But ─ I asked GIG’s former marketing director ─ why go as far as hiring a famous director for an already four-year-old handheld like the Game Boy and, instead, not make something new for the Super Nintendo?

 He replied that the Armando Testa agency and Gig quarreled for months on ideas and projects.
 The agency wanted a mature and serious commercial, GiG still wasn’t ready to consider a console as something more than a toy.
 In the end, it was deemed more sensible to go with the cheapest and safest choice, one that Nintendo of Germany also strongly supported, thus making everyone “happy”.
 The international ad was re-cut and used in Italy too, the one with the robotic theme.

 Apparently, some of the images were also deemed a bit too strong for Italian kids’ tastes so it was toned down a bit, but the main theme was kept intact.